Alieltahan/UMyReads/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
+    ├── components.js # container for all the components.
         ├── SearchPage.js #
         ├── HomePage.js #
             ├── Header.js #